Thallium(I) hydroxide

-Thallium(I) hydroxide, also called thallous hydroxide, TlOH, is a hydroxide of thallium, with thallium in oxidation state +1.
+Thallium(I) hydroxide, also called thallous hydroxide, is a chemical compound with the chemical formula TlOH|auto=1.
+It is a hydroxide of thallium, with thallium in oxidation state +1.
+It is a thallium(I) salt of water.
+It consists of thallium(I) cations Tl+ and hydroxide anions OH−.

 Synthesis

 Thallium(I) hydroxide is obtained from the decomposition of thallium(I) ethoxide in water.

-C2H5OTl + H2O → TlOH + C2H5OH

 This can also be done by direct reaction of thallium with ethanol and oxygen gas.